We become your trusted advisors and provide personal approach to law.

-IRS Liens The IRS lien doesn’t actually mean they take or “seize” your property; it just makes it very difficult if not impossible to refinance or sell the property.
-If you have an IRS lien and want to proceed with the sale of the real property or refinance is to have the IRS discharge the property from the lien.
+IRS Liens don’t actually mean they take or “seize” your property; it just makes it very difficult if not impossible to refinance or sell the property.
+If you have an IRS lien and want to proceed with the sale of the real property or refinance have the IRS discharge the property from the lien.
 Sometimes the IRS will accept the equity on the sale (if there is any) in exchange for discharging the lien.
-The lien will also show up on your credit report that could affect other parts of your life.
+The lien will also show up on your credit report which could affect other parts of your life.

-At Tenina Law, Inc., we have the knowledge and the experience necessary to assist you with every individual tax situation.
+At Tenina Law, Inc., we have the knowledge and experience necessary to assist you with every individual tax situation.
 Dealing with liens and levies on properties owned can be a stressful experience for anyone. you need a tax lawyer who specializes in tax law and has experience in helping people get rid of their IRS problems.

 Many taxpayers often conflate a lien and levy.
 To prevent confusion and prevent future misunderstandings, taxpayers must have an understanding of these two legal terms to avoid miscommunications between them.
 A lien should never be confused with a levy as one protects government interest in your home when taxes go unpaid while the latter takes forceful control over property such as freezing bank accounts or garnishing wages whereas lien use protects liens from claims by their owner against the government while one acts like liens do liens serve to safeguard government interest when taxpayers fail to pay their taxes while the former use serve the latter method whereas levy takes control by forceful seizure of your assets whereas.